 If a video merge tag in your campaign isn't working, there are a few common causes.
-Below, you'll find information on the reasons that a video merge tag may not work as expected, and the next steps you can take to resolve the issue.
+In this article, you'll find information on the reasons that a video merge tag may not work as expected, and the next steps you can take to resolve the issue.

 - Check the formatting on your tags.